 Intended outcome Success criteria PP students' progress improves in all year groups.
-Progress data for Y10 and Y11 shows a narrower/narrowing gap.
+Progress data for Y10 and Y11 shows continued academic progress above the national average for all pupils.
 The difference between PP KS3 students attainment compared to targets is comparable to non-PP students.
 Attendance gap of PP students and non-PP student to reduce.
 PP attendance to be in line with national average.
 Attendance of PP student to be in line with national average for all students.
 Increased focus and awareness of PP students by all teachers and form tutors within school, with regular professional dialogues taking place with students and parents.
 Regular contact made home by form tutors.
 Clear lines of communication within school regarding PP students - use of PP profiles to share information to teachers.
 Pupil Premium a standard item in departmental meetings.
-PP Champions to liaise between departments and key pastoral/leadership staff in core departments.
+PP Champions to liaise between core departments and key leadership staff looking at Pupil premium progress in core subjects.
 High engagement of PP parents at school events such as parent evenings.
 Pupil premium students to participate in a wide range of enrichment activities offered at Brookfield.
-All PP students to complete 5 pledges each year.
 Tracking of extra-curricular sessions via class charts used to prioritise and direct PP students to engage.
 PP students will have socio-economic barriers removed to support the development of skills essential for curriculum on offer.
 Quality first teaching in all classrooms, taking into account principles of effective classroom practice QA process identifies that all students continue to experience lessons that enable at least good progress to be made.